adslbarxatov/KeyboardSwitcher/README.md

 It is recommended that you prepare this utility for use.
 Follow the algorithm presented below:

-> First two steps will be performed automatically if you’ll use [DPArray](https://adslbarxatov.github.io/DPArray) for the app deployment

 1. Place KeyboardSwitcher.exe directly to `Program files` or `Program files (x86)` directory.
 2. Create a shortcut for it on your desktop.
 3. Move shortcut to the main menu (it doesn’t matter what subfolder you will select).